 BEST Robotics was started in 1993 by two Texas Instrument engineers, Ted Mahler and Steve Marum.
 The first competition was held in North Texas and thus, the concept of the "Hub" was created.
-It continued to spread throughout Texas, and later, neighboring states thanks to enthusiastic support from Texas Instruments and Texas A&M. In 1997, BEST Robotics was official established as a 501(c)3 non-profit.
+It continued to spread throughout Texas, and later, neighboring states thanks to enthusiastic support from Texas Instruments and Texas A&M. In 1997, BEST Robotics was officially established as a 501(c)3 non-profit.
 BEST Robotics has always been, and continues to be, run by volunteers and funded by companies and colleges.

 The Two Founders, Ted Mahler (Left) and Steve Marum (Right)